 All papers submitted for publication are immediately subjected to preliminary editorial scrutiny by the handling editor of the manuscript regarding their suitability.
 The Editor determines if the manuscript:

 - Falls within the scope of the journal and

 - Meets the editorial criteria of Lifescience Global Canada Inc. in terms of originality and quality.

-Manuscripts that appear suitable are then subjected to double-blind peer-review by, usually three, neutral eminent experts.
+Manuscripts that appear suitable are then subjected to double-blind peer-review by, usually two, neutral eminent experts.
 The services of well-known international experts are sought through invitations to peer-review a submitted manuscript, keeping in view the manuscript's scope and the reviewers' expertise.
 The anonymity of reviewers ensures objective and unbiased assessment of the manuscript by the reviewers.

 The editorial process and peer-review workflow for each journal are taken care of by a team of Senior Editors, Editorial Board Members (EBMs), and dedicated Journal managers who have the required expertise in their specific fields.

 After receiving reviewers’ comments the Editors may recommend acceptance, revision, or rejection of a manuscript based on these comments.